 The Company may recognize the tax benefit of an uncertain tax position only if it is more likely than not that the tax position will be sustained upon examination by the taxing authorities based on the technical merits of the position.
 For tax positions meeting the more-likely-than-not threshold, the amount recognized in the financial statements would be the benefit that has a greater than 50% likelihood of being realized upon ultimate settlement with the relevant tax authority.
-For the years ended December 31, 2021 and 2020, management has determined there are no material uncertain tax positions.
+For the years ended December 31, 2022 and 2021, management has determined there are no material uncertain tax positions.

 When necessary, the Company would include interest assessed by taxing authorities in "interest expense" and penalties related to income taxes in "other expense" on its Consolidated Statements of Income.
-The Company recorded \$126, \$143 and \$309 of interest or penalties related to income tax examinations, the Company is generally no longer subject to U.S. federal income tax examinations by tax authorities for the years before 2018.
+The Company recorded \$22, \$126 and \$143 of interest or penalties related to income tax for the years ended December 31, 2022, 2021 and 2020, respectively.
+With few exceptions, such as state examinations, the Company is generally no longer subject to U.S. federal income tax examinations by tax authorities for the years before 2019 and state income tax examinations for tax years prior to 2018.